Silver Surfer (video game)

 Silver Surfer is a 1990 scrolling shoot 'em up video game developed by Software Creations and published by Arcadia Systems.
 The game was released in November 1990 in the United States exclusively for the Nintendo Entertainment System.
 Silver Surfer is based on the Marvel Comics character Silver Surfer, and is primarily known for its high difficulty and highly praised music.
+The game was re-released as part of the Marvel MaXimum Collection compilation in 2026.